Envirometrix/PredictiveSoilMapping/docs/Software.md

 Again, RStudio is constantly updated so you might have to adjust the rstudio version and distribution.

-Predictive soil mapping is about making maps, and maps require a GIS software so that one can open view overlay and analyze the maps.
-GIS software recommended for soil mapping in this book is SAGA GIS, QGIS, GRASS GIS and Google Earth.
-To install SAGA GIS on Ubuntu we can use:
+Predictive soil mapping is about making maps, and working with maps requires use of GIS software to open, view overlay and analyze the data sptially.
+GIS software recommended for soil mapping in this book consists of SAGA GIS, QGIS, GRASS GIS and Google Earth.
+To, install SAGA GIS on Ubuntu we can use:

 ```bash